Doctor of Design (DDes)

 Faculty of Graduate Studies, ES 1010

 B) If your post-secondary institution has the capacity to email official transcripts, they should be sent directly to the Faculty of Graduate Studies at email@example.com.
 These must be emailed by the school, transcripts emailed by the applicant will not be accepted.

 The non-refundable application fee is CDN $125 for Canadian citizens and permanent residents, and CDN $145 for international students attending on a Study Permit.

 A digital portfolio providing examples of or illustrating the applicant's design work, professional work, consulting reports, policy reviews, research, creative thinking, community action, planning products, or graphics and visual communication.

 Provide two referees, with names and contact information, both phone and email, in your online application.
-Once your online form has been submitted, referees will be provided a link via email to complete a reference.
+Once your online form has been submitted, referees will be provided a link via email to complete an online reference.

 Applicants may be required to participate in a formal interview.

 Receive information about programs, portfolio and application requirements, financial aid, important dates and deadlines, upcoming webinars and events.